hepplerj/Dissertation/ch1.dissertation.Heppler.md

 reservoirs, dams, creeks, and streams that comprised this landscape---would emerge as a hybrid landscape that both aided and hindered humans.
 The ecological transformations of the Valley swung between destruction and creation.
-The engineering of a new waterscape meant destruction.
 The building of new dams, reservoirs, and canals interrupted the water's flow across the landscape, which in turn destroyed or drastically altered habitats used by other flora and fauna.

 The water engineers thought little about the destructive aspects of their projects.
 Indeed, for many these projects were signs of progress and